Dynafit Seven Summits+ Ski Set

 It can be confusing knowing what binding to fit to what ski, and for what size boot.
 If you are amongst those scratching your head over this conundrum you are not alone.
 To remedy the situation Dynafit has introduced their Seven Summits+ Ski Set.
 A pre-mounted package with an adjustable Radical ST Binding and precut Dynafit skins.
-All this set needs is unwrapping and adjusting (to your boot) and it's ready to go touring.
+All this set needs is unwrapping and adjusting (to your boot and ability) and it's ready to go touring.
 These mid-fat skis are light, full wood core, with a full ABS sidewall and lightly rockered tip and tail for ease of turning.
 Skins are trimmed and attach easily to the tip and tail using Dynafit’s Speedskin system.
 The Seven Summits+ Ski Set is a friendly pre-assembled ski set-up for those looking for an easy first step into the world of ski touring and backcountry skiing.

 Seven Summits+ Ski

 - Poplar wood core for an even, smooth flex.

 - Full ABS sidewall for durability and edge hold.